biocaddie/uiuc-biocaddie-pilot/kubernetes/README.md

 ```

 NOTE: including `-a` will also list `Completed` pods in the output.

+You can then use `kubectl logs -f <pod_name>` to view the logs of a `Running` or `Completed` worker pod.

+Once the job has completed, you will see the number of successful replicas under `kubectl get jobs` has been incremented.
+You should then be able to check the `output/` folder for the output of the baseline runs.

 ## Scaling Up a Job
 All jobs, by default, run 2 worker replicas to pull work out of the job queue in Redis.